gruns/furl/API.md

 omdict1D([('silicon', '14'), ('iron', '26'), ('magnesium', '12')])
 ```

-__params__ can also store multiple values for the same key because it is a one
+__params__ can also store multiple values for the same key because it is an
-dimensional
 [ordered multivalue dictionary](https://github.com/gruns/orderedmultidict).

 ```pycon